 Bad Brains: 1980.
 Carrboro NC.
 This was the first of a dozen Bad Brains shows I saw and the first one that I actually put together and promoted at the Station.
 At one point in the Bad Brains set I was so overwhelmed by the intensity of their music and the reaction of the crowd, that I asked myself what kind of powerful forces had I unleashed upon my poor little town?
 This was one super-tight, loud and powerful band and the difference between them and almost everybody who followed them is that the Bad Brains could flat out play.
 The Reggae was good but they should have been two seperate bands.
 Luckily the reggae songs were at least one cigarette in length.

 Mink DeVille: 1980 New York.
 I could never stand these guys but my friend Nancy convinced me that they were her favorite band and worth seeing so I went to see them, They were pretentious and not very good.
 Afterwards Nancy told me that she was shocked because they had done all their bad songs.
-Right Nancy.
-I think they moved to France where anyone can make it if they sing in English without a French accent.
+I think they moved to France where anyone can make it if they sing in English without a French accent and forgot which songs were their good songs.

 Blue Cheer: 1986.
 Washington DC.
 They looked like Blue Cheer.
 They sounded like Blue Cheer.
 Two of the 3 original members were in the band including Dickie Peterson.
 Then I saw them again 20 years later at Local 506 in Chapel Hill and got to hang out with them at soundcheck and ask them all the questions I had always wanted to.
 Great guys.
 Unbelievable sound.
 Like the Bad Brains playing the blues but better.
 One of the only 3 piece bands I have ever heard that their sound allways stayed full.
 No holes.
 Paul Whaley is an amazing drummer and Andrew McDonald sure got a lot of sound out of his guitar.
 He may have been the best guitar player I had ever seen.
 Dickie Peterson is an Icon or even a God.